What is crate training for dogs?

 If they do have any accidents, crate training at night should hopefully keep incidents to a minimum.

-With puppies you may need to sleep next to them in the first few days and weeks of bringing them home with you.
-This can be challenging at first, but puppies will eventually grow out it.
+With puppies, you may need to sleep next to them in the first few days and weeks after bringing them home with you.
+This can be challenging at first, but puppies will eventually grow out of it.

 You will find there are various types of dog crates available, including fabric, plastic, and metal crates.
 They are all comfortable and safe for dogs.

-Whichever crate you choose, you can personalise it by adding accessories such as blankets, toys and chews to make it a cosy comfortable refuge.
+Whichever crate you choose, you can personalize it by adding accessories such as blankets, toys, and chews to make it a cozy, comfortable refuge.
 Use our puppy shopping list for a few ideas.

-You might decide you don’t need to use a crate after house training has finished, but lots of owners continue using it as a safe den-like area for their dogs.
+You might decide you don’t need to use a crate after house training has finished, but lots of owners continue to use it as a safe den-like area for their dogs.

 The choice will depend on each individual dog and the personal circumstances of their owners.